alxprincess/simple_shell/README.md

-This is the readme file for c simple shell
+this is the first readme for c simple shell